sschr15/quiltflower-diffs/README.md

 `natsort` is a Python library that allows for natural sorting of strings.
 This is useful in this scenario, because according to traditional alphanumeric sorting, `1.9.0` comes after `1.10.0`.
 However, this is not the case for Quiltflower versions (or any semantic versioning system, for that matter). `natsort` allows for "natural" (or "human") sorting, which also works quite well for semantic versioning.

+## Why is &lt;x&gt; version failing?

+Quiltflower is not perfect.
+No Java decompiler is.
+QF just happens to be *really* good at decompiling Java code, especially in the most recent versions.
+However, it still has its issues.
+Some of these issues are due to the test cases themselves, and some are due to Quiltflower itself.
+For example, there are a couple of test cases that intentionally fail, such as `TestRecursiveLambda` or `TestTryReturn`'s `testParsingFailure`.
+These are in large part meant to catch erroneous bugs that wouldn't show up in normal code and could instead cause QF to throw up in more severe manners instead of a simple illegal state or parsing exception.
+These should never happen in reasonably written code.

+These scripts aren't perfect either.
+By the time you're reading this, my [improved options PR](https://github.com/QuiltMC/quiltflower/pull/235) may have been merged, which completely changes the way that options are handled.
+If this is the case, then manually running `GenQfPreferences.java` should be enough to generate a new `qf_prefs.py` file, assuming that version 1.9 or earlier exists in the `jars` directory.

+Future versions may also decompile some of the test cases in rather unexpected ways.
+For example, the tests contain a plethora of classes which are actually compiled versions of Kotlin code.
+QF's future plugin system allows for Kotlin decompilation (to some extent), so these classes may create rather large diffs.